aui3/Conference-Central/README.md

 * getSessionsBySpeaker(speaker) -- Given a speaker, return all sessions given by this particular speaker, across all conferences
 + createSession(SessionForm, websafeConferenceKey) -- open only to the organizer of the conference

+<b>Session Model </b>

+In my Session Model I have made the following design choices:
++ Speaker name is represented as a string with the model
+- The websafekey of the conference that this session belongs to is stored as a string within the model
+* The model also stores the websafekey for the session and this key is used to add a session in a wishlist.

+<b>Wish List</b>
+Session wishlist is implemented so that the websafe session keys of sessions in a profile's wishlist are stored as a list in the Profile Model.

+<b>Additional Queries</b>
+Two following session queries are programmed:
++
+- For a patricular speaker, find particular type of sessions
++ For a conference find sessions by a speaker.

+<b>Let’s say that you don't like workshops and you don't like sessions after 7 pm.
+How would you handle a query for all non-workshop sessions before 7 pm?
+What is the problem for implementing this query?
+What ways to solve it did you think of?</b>

+The above query is not possible because it would involve two inequality queries on properties.
+This is violating the restriction that an inequality filter can be aplied to atmost one property.

+<b>Proposed Solution</b>
+Still To do

+<b>Task 4</b>
+Still To do